 Hold the stained item with the back of the fabric under a cold water faucet running at full force to flush out as much of the medicine as possible.
 Mix one tablespoon of distilled white vinegar with 2/3 cup of isopropyl or rubbing alcohol.
 Using a clean white cloth, sponge the stain with the vinegar/alcohol solution on both the front and back sides of the fabric.
 Keep turning the white cloth to a clean area to blot away as much of the stain as possible.

 When no more color is transferring to the white cloth, rinse the stain again with cold water.
 If the color is gone, wash the clothes or bed lines as recommended on the care label.
 If color remains, fill a sink or large plastic tub with cool water and add oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) following package directions.
 Submerge the garment and allow it to soak at least six hours or overnight.
 If the stain is gone, launder as usual.
 If slight traces remain, repeat the process with a fresh oxygen bleach/water solution.

 Always check a stained item after washing and before tossing it into a dryer.
-The high heat of the dryer can set the stain can make it almost impossible to remove.
+The high heat of the dryer can set the stain and make it almost impossible to remove.
 If the stain remains, repeat the steps before putting the garment in the dryer.